Flow-MER/.github/profile/README.md

 You don't need to be an expert programmer to contribute.
 GitHub can be confusing but others can help with advice or put your code up for you.

+Reach out to the Basin-scale data mangement team if you need help or drop a note in the [discussions](https://github.com/orgs/Flow-MER/discussions)

 <!--